The modern Stanford MOSS replacement

 Also supported: TypeScript, Kotlin, Scala, PHP, C#, MATLAB, R, Perl, Haskell, OCaml, Erlang, Elixir, Lua, Dart, Julia, Fortran, COBOL, Assembly, SQL, Shell/Bash, PowerShell, and 30+ more.

-From university classrooms to enterprise code audits — real-world applications of source code similarity checking.
+From university CS departments to enterprise code audits — real-world deployments of source code similarity detection at scale.

 Academic Integrity in CS Education